 If the Undo command is invalid, the deleted files may have been moved to the Trash.
 Check the next method to retrieve deleted files from the Mac Trash.

 Method 2.
-Restore Deleted Files from Mac Trash (Not Emptied)
+Restore Mac Trash Data

-Scenario: Delete the file, but the Trash hasn't been emptied yet. |
+🗝️Scenario: Delete the file, but the Trash hasn't been emptied yet.

 Where is the recently deleted file on a Mac?
 If you drag a file to the Trash or right-click on the file and click "Delete", and you haven't emptied the Trash can yet, the recently deleted files go to the Trash.
 The following simple steps can quickly restore the deleted data in the macOS Trash folder.